πŸ“‚ interactive

 • 1 otherwise

-Wait for a user input (single key).
+Wait for a key press (single key).
 You can pass additional parameters to the read command (e.g. to wait for a set amount of time).

 • $@: read parameters as any: additional parameters to pass to the read command